Step 4: Displaying Company Travel Policy

 Introduction

 In the previous use case, you added additional employee information fields to your Employee Information module.
 You also added a Button component to trigger a pop-up modal A modal is a window that appears on top of the content you are currently viewing. with the company travel policy.
-In this use case, you'll configure what displays in the pop-up modal A modal is a window that appears on top of the content you are currently viewing. once the end-user End-Users are the individuals accessing an application through Express View.
+In this use case, you'll configure what displays in the pop-up modal A modal is a window that appears on top of the content you are currently viewing. once the end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. clicks the button.
 You'll also group and edit the layout of your module components.

 NOTE This use case only covers the appearance of the pop-up modal A modal is a window that appears on top of the content you are currently viewing..
 In the next use case, you'll learn how to configure logic that allows the button to trigger the pop-up modal A modal is a window that appears on top of the content you are currently viewing..